Can ATVs Go in Water? How Not to Ruin Your Bike

 Wet Brakes Have Reduced Stopping Ability

-Keep in mind that wet brake pads and brake discs provide reduced stopping power.
+Remember that wet brake pads and brake discs provide reduced stopping power.
 After submerging them in water, you should dry them by driving slowly and applying the brakes lightly several times until you feel regular braking action is restored.

 Electronic Components and Connectors May Short Circuit or Corrode

-Electrical connectors do not short circuit from being submerged in water, but corrosion may cause a bad connection in time.
+Electrical connectors do not short-circuit from being submerged in water, but corrosion may cause a bad connection in time.

 How to Modify an ATV to Go in Water